Merzasphor/MWSE/docs/source/lua/type/tes3reference.rst

 `setActionFlag`_
     Sets a bit in the reference's action data attachment

+`setDynamicLighting`_
+    Sets the dynamic lighting state of the reference using the global data handler.

 `testActionFlag`_ (`boolean`_)
     Returns the flag's value in the reference's action data attachment

 `updateEquipment`_
     Causes the reference, if of an actor, to reevaluate its equipment choices and equip items it should.

+`updateLighting`_
+    Updates the lighting of the reference using the global data handler.

 `updateSceneGraph`_
     Updates the reference's local rotation matrix, propagates position changes to the scene graph, and sets the reference's modified flag.